rails/rails/guides/source/active_record_callbacks.md

 Often, you will need to use a combination of callbacks to achieve the desired behavior.
 For example, you may want to send a confirmation email after a user is created, but only if the user is new and not being updated.
-When a user user is updated, you may want to notify an admin if critical information is changed.
+When a user is updated, you may want to notify an admin if critical information is changed.
 In this case, you can use `after_create` and `after_update` callbacks together.